djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-6.png">

-     For vehicle information, enter `Toyota Corolla, 2003`
+     For vehicle information, enter `Toyota Corolla, 2003` any other vehicle details

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/vehicle_details.png">

      For details, enter:
      ```
-     I was driving to work when a red pickup truck ran a red light and collided with the rear right side of his vehicle at the intersection.
-The impact caused the Tata Study Truck to spin slightly, resulting in damage to the rear bumper, right-side tail light, and a dent in the rear quarter panel.
-I was wearing a seatbelt and did not sustain serious injuries, but reported minor back pain and visited a doctor the same day.
-Medical expenses were 3400 and the damages repair cost was 4500.
+     I was driving to work when a red pickup truck ran a red light and collided with the rear right side of my vehicle at the intersection.
+The impact caused my car to spin slightly, resulting in damage to the rear bumper, right-side tail light, and a dent in the rear quarter panel.
+I was wearing a seatbelt and did not sustain serious injuries, but I reported minor back pain and visited a doctor the same day.
+Medical expenses were $3400 and the damages repair cost was $4500.
      ```

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-7.png">